On the boundary Carrollian conformal algebra: Alternate basis of the BCCA

 \begin{proposition}[{\cite[Proposition 3.2.7]{PetukhovSierra}}] Let $\g$ be a subalgebra of $\W$ of finite codimension.
 Then there exist $f \in \kk[t,t^{-1}] \nonzero$ and $n \in \NN$ such that

 \end{proposition}

 The analogous result for finite codimension subalgebras of $\WW_1$ is also true with a nearly identical proof, although this is not explicitly proved in \cite{PetukhovSierra}.

 However, the Lie algebra $\OO$ is a subalgebra of $\W$ of infinite codimension, so Proposition \ref{prop:finite codimension subalgebras} does not apply.
-Thankfully, there is an analogous classification of subalgebras of $\WW_1$ of infinite codimension \cite[Theorem 2.8]{BellBuzaglo}.
-Although the result classifies subalgebras of $\WW_1$, not of $\W$, the same ideas and techniques can be applied to study subalgebras of $\W$.
-To state the result, we must first introduce the subalgebras of $\WW_1$ which play the role of the submodule-subalgebras in the infinite codimension setting.
-Following \cite{Buzaglo2, BellBuzaglo}, we introduce the notions of the \emph{set} and \emph{field of ratios} associated to a subalgebra of $\W$.
+Thankfully, there is an analogous classification of subalgebras of $\WW_1$ and $\W$ of infinite codimension in \cite[Theorem 2.8]{BellBuzaglo} and \cite[Theorem 9.3]{BuzagloIngalls}.
+To state the result, we must first introduce the subalgebras of $\W$ which play the role of the submodule-subalgebras in the infinite codimension setting.
+Following \cite{Buzaglo2, BellBuzaglo, BuzagloIngalls}, we introduce the notions of the \emph{set} and \emph{field of ratios} associated to a subalgebra of $\W$.

 \begin{defn} Let $\g$ be a Lie subalgebra of $\W$.
 The \emph{set of ratios} of $\g$ is

 The \emph{field of ratios} $F(\g)$ of $\g$ is the subfield of $\kk(t)$ generated by $R(\g)$. \end{defn}

 The next result gives one of the most important reasons why $F(\g)$ is a useful tool to study $\g$.